dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 **TODO: Should we support destructuring in `const` declarations?**

-And incorporate those into these existing rules:
+And incorporate the new rules into these existing rules:

 ```
 topLevelDeclaration ::=